MythTV/ansible/README.md

 #!/usr/bin/retext --preview

+## Note:
+This release contains changes for the deprecated `include:` module.
+It only runs on ansible versions above 2.4.

 ## Ansible Playbook for MythTV
 This repository contains the ansible playbook for setting up MythTV buildslaves.
 It can also be used to install all the necessary packages if